greg-js/wdn/README.md

 In the case of `list` and `show`, output will consist of unformatted paths so you could conceivably use it for composing complex commands on the command line using the warp points.
 For example: `cp $(wdn show mypoint -f)/* $(wdn show anotherpoint -f)`

+### `-c`/`--config` option

+Supply a custom configuration directory to be used by `wdn` for storing local and remote points.
+It must be an empty or `node-persist`-like directory.
+This is mostly for testing.

 ## Where are the warp points stored?

 Your local warp points are in `~/.config/wdn/wdn/local`.
 Remote warp points are stored in a file in that same folder that will carry the name of your remote host as set in `~/.ssh/config`